The Morrison Government has committed a further $1.5 billion to the next priority sections of Adelaide’s North-South Corridor.

 Continuing to upgrade the North-South Corridor is a major priority for delivering an efficient and safe urban road network for Adelaide – it will bust congestion, improve safety, cut travel times and improve freight efficiency for road users.

-Minister for Cities, Urban Infrastructure and Population Alan Tudge we know the impact that the North-South Corridor will have for the people of Adelaide.
+Minister for Cities, Urban Infrastructure and Population Alan Tudge said that completing the North-South Corridor will have a significant impact on travel times for the people of Adelaide.

 “The Coalition has been funding and delivering this project since coming to Government in 2013,” Mr Tudge said.